jacomyal/sigma.js/plugins/sigma.plugins.design/README.md

 ## Configuration
 The configuration is made of a color palette and a set of styles, i.e. mapping between visual variables and data properties on nodes and edges.

-Palettes may contain color schemes for both quantitative and qualitative properties.
+Palettes may contain color schemes for both quantitative and qualitative properties, as well as schemes for types (i.e. shapes), icons and images.
 Schemes for qualitative properties are dictionaries where keys are the property values, and values are associated colors.
 Schemes for quantitative properties are dictionaries where keys are the number of property values, and the values are arrays of sequential colors.

 Schemes may be nested in objects and be referenced in dot notation by the styles.

-This is an example of a color palette with 2 schemes:
+This is a complete example of palette:

 ```js
 var myPalette = {